CodeCorvallis/CodeCorvallis/docs/local-tech.md

 # Explore the Local Tech Scene

 ## Join the Code Corvallis Meetup
 The Code Corvallis meetup is the perfect place to connect with local software developers and tech enthusiasts.
 We host regular events focused on coding, networking, and knowledge sharing.
 Whether you're a seasoned developer or just starting out, Code Corvallis provides a welcoming space for all levels.
-[Join us at our next event!](/events) and [connect with our community](/community) on Discord.
+[Join us at our next event!](/events) and [connect with our community](/community).

 ## Key Organizations and Resources